Gattocrucco/lsqfitgp/docs/hyper.rst

 So the correct mean and standard deviation for log(sdev) are :math:`0.86 \pm 0.40`, versus :mod:`lsqfitgp`'s result :math:`0.89 \pm 0.33`.
-The probability of having sdev < 1 is 1.5 %, and by doing a more accurate computation that keeps into account that the distribution is actually non-gaussian I manage to get it to 1.6 %, four times as much as :mod:`lsqfitgp`'s answer, but still low.
+The probability of having sdev < 1 is 1.5 %, and by doing a more accurate computation that keeps into account that the distribution is actually non-Gaussian I manage to get it to 1.6 %, four times as much as :mod:`lsqfitgp`'s answer, but still low.

 What did we learn?
 First, that :class:`empbayes_fit` is not so accurate, it